NathanaelGo/the-halcyon-cradle/NPCs/Institute/Minerva.md

 Has a presence in most major cities in this world.
 Will seek out [[Equinox (The Party)|The Party]] when needed.
 ___
 ### Summary
-Previous [[Warden]] that has 'died'.
+Previous [[Ward of Paragon]] that has 'died'.
 But she still shows up in several places.

 A clockwork-looking woman.
 She accompanied [[Equinox (The Party)|The Party]] during the [[Warden Trials]], giving limited hints and explanations.
 She also appeared in [[Erymnos]] after [[Morai]] showed [[Qal Evans]] her [[Light of Chaos]].